joakimk/testbot/README.markdown

 ----

 To simplify updates of a distributed system like testbot there is a **--auto_update** option for the runner.
-Using this you can manually update the **server** and automatically have all runner processes updated and restarted with same version as the server.
+Using this all runners processes will be updated and restarted when you update your server version.

 Usage:
     testbot --runner --connect 192.168.0.100 --working_dir /tmp/testbot --auto_update